 - Things that are very important that should be discussed with your plastic surgeon include what type of anesthesia provider is caring for you?

-- Is it a board certified anesthesiologist, such as what we have at H/K/B, or is it a nurse anesthetist who is normally in the hospital setting is supervised by the anesthesiologist?
-A board certified anesthesiologist is the gold standard in safety and care.
+- Is it an advanced anesthesia provider, such as what we have at H/K/B, or is it a nurse anesthetist who is normally in the hospital setting and supervised by the advanced anesthesia provider?
+An advanced anesthesia provider is the gold standard in safety and care.

 - Another question asked is, is the procedure being performed at an accredited surgery facility?
 There are only a few certifying agencies that can certify the surgical facility.
 You should be sure that your procedure is being performed in an accredited facility.
 Accreditation Boards include AAAASF, which is the American Association for the Accreditation of Ambulatory Surgical Center, AAAAHC, the American Association for the Accreditation of Health Care Facilities, and JACHO, the Joint Commission for the Accreditation of Hospital Facilities.
 All of these organizations are recognized as proper certifying bodies, and the surgical facility should be certified by one of these entities.